What is Integrity?

 Is Integrity using any blockchain technology?

-The fundamental technology behind your identity and the normal use of services does not rely on any blockchain technology.
-However, if a service needs to verify if a user key is still valid, there is the possibility to store key revocations in a blockchain.
-The benefit of using blockchains for key revocation is that there is no data leakage of which user is making use of what service, since the service can do the lookup through any node running the blockchain.
+Blockchain technology is only used when revoking a certificate.
+The fundamental technology behind your identity and the normal use of utilities and services offered does not rely on any blockchain technology.
+However, if anyone needs to verify if a user key is still valid, there is the possibility to store key revocations in a blockchain.
+The benefit of using blockchains for key revocation is that there is no data leakage of which user is making use of what utility, since the service provider can do the lookup through any node running the blockchain.
 We are also planning for services that use blockchains in other ways, but the core technology can be used without relying on a blockchain.

 What happens if I lose my phone?